On Payment Channels in Asynchronous Money Transfer Systems: Asset transfer

 \subsubsection{Lower bound}

-The asset transfer implementation we discuss in \Cref{sec:assetTransfer:msgComplexity:UpperBound} below has a message complexity of $O(n^2)$ for the \textit{transfer} operation, and $O(1)$ message complexity for the \textit{read} operation.

-We show that if $f \in \Theta(n)$ then this is also the lower bound in runs in which money is transferred to some account $b$, and multiple processes read the balance of $b$.
-The proof follows the technique used in Dolev-Reischuk's lower bound for Byzantine Broadcast~\cite{dolev1985bounds}.
-Formally we prove the following theorem: \begin{theorem} Consider an algorithm that implements the asset transfer abstraction.
-Then there exists a run with a single transfer invocation and multiple read invocations in which correct processes send at least $(f/2)^2$ messages. \end{theorem}
+We show that if $f \in \Theta(n)$, then there is a quadratic message complexity lower bound in runs in which money is transferred to some account $b$, and multiple processes read the balance of $b$.
+The proof we use for the lower bound follows the technique used in Dolev-Reischuk's lower bound for Byzantine Broadcast~\cite{dolev1985bounds}.
+Formally, we prove the following theorem: \begin{theorem} Consider an algorithm that implements the asset transfer abstraction.
+Then there exists a run with a single transfer invocation and multiple read invocations in which the correct processes send at least $(f/2)^2$ messages. \end{theorem}

 \begin{proof} Let $\pi$ be an algorithm that implements asset transfer, and assume by contradiction that in all its runs with a single transfer correct processes send less than $(f/2)^2$ messages.
-We look at all executions of $\pi$ with two accounts $a, b \in A$ s.t. $\textit{owner}(a) = p$ for some process $p \in \Pi$, and that initially $A(a) = 1, A(b) = 0$.
+We look at all executions of $\pi$ with two accounts $a, b \in A$ s.t. $\textit{owner}(a) = p$ for some process $p \in \Pi$, and initially $A(a) = 1, A(b) = 0$.

 Consider first an execution $\sigma_0$ in which the adversary, denoted $\textit{adv}_0$, corrupts a set $V$ of processes, not including $p$, such that $|V| = \lceil f/2 \rceil$.
 Denote the set of remaining correct processes as $U$.
 In $\sigma_0$, process $p$ calls $A.\textit{transfer}(a, [(b, 1)])$.
 By the correctness definition of $A$, and since $p$ is correct, there exists a time $t_0$ during the run after which any correct process that invokes $A.\textit{read}(b)$ returns 1.